kirill-grouchnikov/ephemeral/docs/window/titlepane.md

 * `titleControlButtonGroupVerticalGravity` - vertical gravity for the control buttons |
 * `titlePaneHeight` - title pane height
 * `getTitlePaneControlInsets` to configure your application content to not overlap the area occupied by the title pane control buttons
-* optionally, mark the part of the application content that extends into the integrated title pane with [`DecorationAreaType.TitlePane`](../skins/overview.md#decoration-areas) to be styled consistently with how Aurora styles plain title panes.
+* optionally, mark the part of the application content that extends into the integrated title pane with [`DecorationAreaType.TitlePane`](../skins/overview.md#decoration-areas) to be styled consistently with how Ephemeral styles plain title panes.
 * optionally, use implementation-specific APIs for placing visually consistent text and buttons into the integrated title pane

 Taking another look at this integrated title pane: